Ebrahim-Ramadan/Express-React-PlagiarismCheck.02/README.md

 # Express-React-PlagiarismCheck.02-APIUpdate
-Express server connected to reactjs for google search &amp; certain content scrapping (puppeteer), using htmx + nodecache This is test02 for individual phrases which they will be divided from the main paragraphs in the very soon
+Express server connected to reactjs for google search &amp; certain content scrapping (puppeteer), using htmx + nodecache, solving this [challenge](https://www.codementor.io/projects/web/plagiarism-checker-website-atx32nf0oa).

+<br> This is test02 for individual phrases which they will be divided from the main paragraphs in the very soon
 <br>
 This very modular UI shows to the user to start typing the whole text for check, submitting in ctrl+Enter after finishing.
 <br>